 Once wrapped, these individual homemade rice cakes provide easily packable, easily accessible, hearty, powerful and nutritious treats that can last up to three hours in your pocket or pack while training.

-In an additional AVH Dietitian Demo video, special guest Tara Richardson, MS, CEP and long-time endurance athlete outlines her approach to sports nutrition as it relates to lifestyle, training and recovery.
+In an additional Sports Nutrition with Tara Richardson, special guest Tara Richardson, MS, CEP and long-time endurance athlete outlines her approach to sports nutrition as it relates to lifestyle, training and recovery.
 She emphasizes that nutritional intake and healthy eating habits should be individualized to you, continuously changing throughout your training cycle and during your races.
 Richardson’s tip?
 “Pre-exercise snacks and meals for low heart rate exercise should be carbohydrate-focused and easily digestible.
 My favorite go-to is a banana.”

 For endurance running, carbohydrates should be the main focus of fuel prior to heading out the door.
 Richardson loves a hearty bowl of oatmeal.
 Here are some creative takes on the traditional grain: